intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/pytorch_inference.md

 ```

 ### TorchScript Acceleration
 The [TorchScript](https://pytorch.org/docs/stable/jit.html) usage is a little different from above two cases.
-In addition to specifying `accelerator=jit`, you can also set `use_ Ipex=True` to enable the additional acceleration provided by [IPEX (Intel® Extension for PyTorch*)](https://www.intel.com/content/www/us/en/developer/tools/oneapi/extension-for-pytorch.html), we generally recommend the combination of `jit` and `ipex`.The following usage is for TorchScript:
+In addition to specifying `accelerator=jit`, you can also set `use_ipex=True` to enable the additional acceleration provided by [IPEX (Intel® Extension for PyTorch*)](https://www.intel.com/content/www/us/en/developer/tools/oneapi/extension-for-pytorch.html), we generally recommend the combination of `jit` and `ipex`.The following usage is for TorchScript:
 ```python
 # step 4: trace your model as a JIT model
 jit_model = InferenceOptimizer.trace(model, accelerator='jit', input_sample=x)